 The project is designed to support the transition of the senior class from university to professional life.
 Apartment units are configured in 4 and 6-bed suites, with full kitchens and private baths.
 The building is configured into two bars that are positioned to respect the historic streambed, create courtyards, and provide each room with either morning or evening sunlight.

-Common spaces focus the social life at the ground floor with a demonstration kitchen, grab-n-go station, and student lounges.
+Common spaces focus the social life at the ground floor with a multi-purpose room, grab-n-go station, and student lounges.
 These spaces have a direct connection to two exterior landscape courtyards, each with a unique character.
 The southern court has a public character and faces the main campus.
 The courtyard to the north of the building is focused as a private teaching garden for building residents.